MaWoDu/CubeLogic-Technical-Test/readme.md

 Define and implement one Interface, which has only one method: it takes a list of trades and a list of orders, and outputs those of them which it finds suspicious.

-Trades and orders both have following fields: long id, double price (it may go negative on our marketplace), double volume, Side side (buy or sell), LocalDateTime timestamp.
+Trades and orders both have following fields: long id, double price (it may go negative on our marketplace), double volume, org.cubelogic.trading.Side side (buy or sell), LocalDateTime timestamp.

 You find trades and orders suspicious if you see the following pattern in the trader's behaviour:
 - in a time, window of 30 minutes before the trade there were placed order(s) of an opposite side.